- Amati’s co-founder, Dr Paul Jourdan, has been investing in smaller companies for over two decades

-The trio became a quartet when Scott McKenzie joined the team in April this year.
+The trio became a quartet when Scott McKenzie joined the team in April 2021.
 He joins from Saracen Fund Managers and brings over two decades of experience managing UK portfolios.

 They’re supported by analyst Dr Gareth Blades, who joined in 2019.
 His academic and life sciences background means he’s particularly involved in researching healthcare companies.
 All team members also manage other portfolios at Amati, but they’re all focused on small UK companies too, and the majority of their time is spent on this fund.

-The team’s process centres around detailed company research and they invest the fund differently to the benchmark, which could boost performance potential.
+The team’s process centres around detailed company research, and they invest the fund differently to the benchmark.
 They look for companies that can grow faster than their competitors, usually through carving out a niche in a growing market or disrupting the traditional way of doings things.
 These tend to be high quality, financially robust companies with talented management teams.
 They avoid those that are speculative, highly indebted, or lack the edge to compete with larger, better resourced businesses.

 The team invest with the long term in mind.
 They start by investing 1-2% in each company and, if desired, build this over time to a maximum of 5%.
 Investments that exceed that size are trimmed.
 Other factors such as poor governance, a fading outlook or finding a better alternative will also trigger a sale.

 The team carries out quantitative analysis and meet company management to find ideas.
 One of the most useful sources of investment ideas is their VCT (Venture Capital Trust) portfolio which focuses on even smaller companies in the early stages of growth.
 Over time they get to know these companies well and often in a lot more detail than the wider market.
-Once they reach the required size, the managers already have a great insight should they wish to invest in the company in this fund.
-They will only invest at or after IPO (when a company is listed on a stock market) though and will only be considered if they offer as much opportunity as already listed companies.
+Once they reach the required size, the managers already have detailed insight into the company, enabling them to assess its suitability for the fund.
+They will only invest at or after IPO (when a company is listed on a stock market) though.

-All of this analysis whittles a universe of around 1,000 companies to a final portfolio of currently 73 holdings.
+All of this analysis whittles a universe of around 1,000 companies to a final portfolio of currently 68 holdings.
 Although the fund sits in the IA UK Smaller Companies sector, the businesses in the fund generate revenue from around the world.
-46.6% of the revenue generated comes from UK operations, with 14.7% from Europe, 23.5% from North America and 15.2% from the rest of the world.
+48% of the revenue generated comes from UK operations, with 14% from Europe, 22% from North America and the rest from around the world.